alxm/defendpluto/README.md

 # Defend Pluto

 *Defend Pluto* is a vertical space shooter for the Gamebuino META.
-This is the first beta release with only a few levels.
-The full game is a work in progress and will run on multiple platforms.
+This is Beta 1 with 5 levels, more coming up.

 ## Install